 Skills reference #

-Litmus ships a set of AI workflow prompts under src/litmus/skills/ that drive Claude / Copilot / Cursor / Cline through hardware-test authoring tasks.
+Litmus ships a set of AI workflow prompts that drive Claude / Copilot / Cursor / Cline through hardware-test authoring tasks.
 This page is the inventory: what each prompt does, what it calls, and how it's installed.

 For motivation (why AI integration at all), see concepts/why-ai-integration.
 For setup commands (litmus setup <client>), see how-to/mcp-integration.